sarasgambato/ExpRoLab_Assignment2/README.md

 - a chassis with two wheels and a caster;
 - a laser attached to the chassis to perform collision avoidance and to build the map through gmapping;
 - an arm with three links and a camera on top of it to detect the AruCo markers.

+The robot moves in the environment based on some rules:
+- if there are no urgent locations, visit the corridors
+- if there are urgent locations, visit them based on their timestamp (the ones which have not been visited for the longest have precedence)
+- once a location has been reached, the robot moves its camera of 360 degrees

 ### Limitations and future technical improvement